Special Populations Coordinator, Immediate

 BENEFITS AND PERKS

-- Professional development: participation in PD, year-round retreats and trainings, and on-going coaching by professionals
+- Professional development: teachers participate in weekly PD, year-round retreats and trainings, and on-going coaching by professionals

-- Continued education support: staff are eligible for scholarship opportunities towards qualifying certification costs or higher education tuition
+- Continued education support: staff are eligible to receive some scholarship towards qualifying certification costs or higher education tuition

 - Flexible and reflective leadership: dedicated to staff development, and committed to direct and sensitive communication